bdeckard92/dupUT/01-Class-Content/17-CS/01-Activities/01-Closures/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What is the lexical environment?
+* What is dynamic scoping?
+How is it different than lexical scoping?

 Use [Google](https://www.google.com) or another search engine to research this.